Jack-Etheredge/Jack-Etheredge.github.io/_posts/2018-04-28-steam-webscraping-linear-regression-project.md

 ### Steam Webscraping and Linear Regression.

-Tools used for webscraping: Python, pandas, Selenium, beautiful soup.
+Tools used for webscraping: Python, pandas, Selenium, beautifulsoup, fuzzywuzzy.

 Tools used for linear regression: Python, pandas, statsmodels, scikitlearn, matplotlib, seaborn.